griffithlab/pmbio.org/_posts/0010-03-01-AWS_AMI_Setup.md

 ```

-### Software Dependencies
+### Software Tool and Dependency Installation
-Many of the software tools used have underlying dependencies, and linux distributions can have these packages already installed and available.
-In this AMI setup however we start from a very basic Ubuntu distribution, and we will have to install some dependencies.
+The software tools used in this course have underlying dependencies.
+Many of these are not included in the basic Ubuntu distribution, and we will have to install them.
 Ubuntu is based on the Debian operating system, and we can use the Debian based package manager `apt-get` for installation.
-Below, installation of the stand-alone dependencies required for each bioinformatic tool used in the course is described.
+Below, installation of bioinformatics tools and their stand-alone dependencies is described.
+Note that because each tool installation is described independently, there is some redundancy in commands for dependency installation.

 #### Pre-Installation
 Describes the general system wide dependencies required for downloading and decompressing source and binary files related to the tools to be installed.
 A few general use tools are also listed.